g-pechorin/pure-gen/fud14.pure-gen.sbt/INSTALL.md

 > I have only tested this on Windows, so, there are likely parts of it that will fail with a simple error message on Linux/macOS.
 > If you're interested in those platforms - let me know!
 (Maybe by opening a ticket?)
+>

+This document describes installing the system, but, relies on a functioning "demo" that may only be available int he default/master branch.
+The demo can be reconstructed by [following the tutorial](TUTORIAL.md).

 # Installation